WubbleWobble/wubblewobble.github.io/_posts/2022-06-16-doctrine-migrations-and-unexpected-mysql-revelations.markdown

 ## Solution

 So the solution is rather simple; going forward, I plan to ditch MySQL and transition to PostgreSQL.
-It apparently is one of many databases that [doesn't suffer from this limitation](https://wiki.postgresql.org/wiki/Transactional_DDL_in_PostgreSQL:_A_Competitive_Analysis).
+It apparently is one of many databases that [doesn't suffer from this limitation](https://wiki.postgresql.org/wiki/Transactional_DDL_in_PostgreSQL:_A_Competitive_Analysis){:target="_blank"}{:rel="noopener noreferrer"}.